Josh-Decime/Geist-Agent/geist_agent/Notes.md

+# 8/18/2025
+Typer was well worth the effort of refactoring, I’m really glad I set this up early in the project!
+Being able to run the command globally is really cool, so I can just run it straight from the terminal.
+That will open up some new possibilities for what Geist can do.
+The issue I had last night was just that because it was global it was having issues calling certain files, so they had to be reconnected.
+Now it's all running beautifully!
+The little bit of effort of updating the pyproject.toml version to get it to recognize a change so I can reinstall it is well worth having this be a global command.
+Plus I can always run longer commands (uv run -m geist_agent.poltern scry --topic "Your topic") to test things more quickly.
+I’m really loving this so far!
+Setting this up was definitely the right call.

 # 8/17/2025
 After some research I decided to try Typer for my custom CLI.
 Today was very busy so I didn't have as much time as I needed to get this fully up & running.
 I decided to make the command poltergeist instead of geist, its a little longer but more fitting.
 I got it to the point that poltergeist –help works but when I ran poltergeist scry –topic ”Poltergeists” I got the error that its missing OpenAI API key for gpt-4o-mini.
 That is the default agent, which means it's no longer using Qwen 2.5 like I have setup in my .env.
 I’m out of time for the night, I hate committing a project when it isn’t fully functioning but its sleep time.
 I’ll work on fixing the .env issue tomorrow.